-One of the most challenging urological disease conditions for patient and doctor alike is chronic pelvic pain.
-If you are frustrated by this problem, you are not alone.
+One of the most challenging urological disease conditions for patients and physicians alike is chronic pelvic pain.
 Chronic pelvic pain includes the syndromes chronic prostatitis and interstitial cystitis/painful bladder syndrome.
-It can affect both men and women.
-Symptoms vary but usually include urinary frequency and urgency, pain and/or pressure perceived to arise from the bladder.
-Frequency usually involves urinating several times throughout the day and night, sometimes even several times an hour.
-At times, pain is associated with bladder filling and can be severe, and it may be relieved by voiding.
-Sometimes, a trigger can be identified.
-It can be a certain type of food or it can be a stressful situation.
+The disease can occur in both men and women, with symptoms that include frequent urination and bladder pressure.
+Frequency typically involves urinating several times throughout the day and night, and in more severe cases, several times an hour.
+Pain associated with bladder filling can often be swiftly relieved by voiding the bladder, but in other cases, the pelvic pain will persist.

 In women, chronic pelvic pain may be associated with the onset of a menstrual cycle and is commonly found to be associated with other conditions, such as:

 - Endometriosis – a disorder in which tissue that normally grows in the uterus instead forms outside the uterus